News release

 So in fact, setting targets for higher rates of Access antibiotics will not necessarily improve quality of prescribing."

-Dr Mark Blaskovich is a Senior Research Officer at the Centre for Superbug Solutions at the Institute for Molecular Bioscience at The University of Queensland, and co-founder of the Community for Open Antimicrobial Drug Discovery
+Prof Mark Blaskovich is Director of Translation at the Institute for Molecular Bioscience at The University of Queensland, Director of the ARC Training Centre for Environmental and Agricultural Solutions to Antimicrobial Resistance, and co-founder of the Community for Open Antimicrobial Drug Discovery

 "This report, based on a global analysis of over 23 million infections confirmed to be caused by bacteria in 104 countries, found that resistance to many essential antibiotics is widespread and increasing.
 However, the levels of resistance are unevenly distributed, with much higher rates in low- and middle-income countries (LMICs).
 However, there are large gaps in the report as many countries, particularly some that are known to have high levels of resistance, do not participate in the surveillance.
 Even those that do often do not have the resources to report all the necessary information.
 The Western Pacific Region, where Australia is grouped, had one of the lowest reported rates of resistance (9%), but notably only 10 of 27 countries in the region reported data.
 It is also notable that Australia’s region is situated near the South-East Asia region that has the highest levels of resistance (31%), with transmission via travel a real concern.